fjossandon/Tax4Fun2/README.md

 **Tax4Fun2 requirements**

-BLAST+ (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
+Tax4Fun2 only has one dependency:
++ BLAST (can be installed with the buildDependencies() command)

+To use all functions, you might want to install additional packages
-R packages seqinr, ape
++ R packages seqinr and ape (can be installed with the buildDependencies() command)

-diamond v0.9.24 is needed for functional annotation (binaries for Windows and Linux are downloaded as part of the reference data), Mac users need to compile diamond.
-Please see the wiki for instructions.
++ diamond v0.9.24 is needed for functional annotation (binaries for Windows and Linux are downloaded as part of the reference data, Mac users need to compile diamond.
+Please see the wiki for instructions.)

++ A 32-bit or 64-bit version of usearch (A 32-bit version of usearch can be freely downloaded [here](https://www.drive5.com/usearch/).
+Note that some windows user might need to install the 32bit version of the Microsoft Visual C++ Redistributable to run usearch.)

 ## Install the Tax4Fun2 package, build the default reference data and install all dependencies
 **Download and install Tax4Fun2**